-The more you leave helpful comments, share interesting links, and add to the community overall, the more you will build reputation with others that are hanging out in the forums.
+The more you leave helpful comments, share interesting links, and add to the community overall, the more you will build a reputation with others that are hanging out in the forums.

 3. Guest Blogging

 When I first created this list I thought that a good method of building an audience from scratch would be starting a blog.
 However, until you have an audience to share that blog with, nobody will read those posts that you’ve spent so much time on.
-Eventually you’ll want to have your own blog, but it is hard to gain traction with one until you have a small audience in the first place.
+Eventually, you’ll want to have your blog, but it is hard to gain traction with one until you have a small audience in the first place.

 Hey there!
 I really enjoy your blog, especially the recent post on (X).
 I’m curious to know if you would be interested in a guest post on (related topic Y), as that seems it would be a good fit for your audience.
 If this sounds interesting to you I can send over a draft for your review, just let me know!

-If you have guest posted elsewhere, feel free to include links to those articles at the end of this email.
+If you have guest posts elsewhere, feel free to include links to those articles at the end of this email.
 Also, if they respond positively, make sure you also follow up by asking what guidelines, if any, they would like you to follow.
-There may be a certain length that they try to stay over/under, or a certain number of images they try to include with each post, etc.
+There may be a certain length that they try to stay over/under or a certain number of images they try to include with each post, etc.

 4. Attend a Conference

 A way to supercharge your network and audience is to attend a conference and get to know folks face-to-face.
-If you can’t get away to a conference, go to meetup.com and check out a local event where you can meet some people in-person.
+If you can’t get away to a conference, go to meetup.com and check out a local event where you can meet some people in person.